Google Ad Manager – A Guide For Publishers

 One of the most important aspects of ad-tech products is the user interface.
 Having a beginner’s mind, Google has designed the user interface of Ad Manager as simple as possible in terms of navigation and task orientation.

 It makes sure to show the right amount of information on a single screen in an organized way.
-On the left sidebar Google Ad Manager Home page, you can find all the necessary elements of an ad campaign.
-Additionally, if you don’t understand a particular element of the UI, you can simply click on the “?” and the Ad Manager will display the explanation and additional information.
+You can find all the necessary elements of an ad campaign on the left sidebar of the Google Ad Manager Home page.
+Additionally, if you don’t understand a particular UI element, you can simply click “?” and the Ad Manager will display the explanation and additional information.

 Google Ad Manager Reports